In the last decade, I have learned to view my body, not as an enemy but an ally. Let me tell you how this happened.

 One: Listen more, judge less

-Of course, I have bad days like anyone else and still find myself judging my body or appearance, but I usually catch myself now when I begin to judge my body harshly.
-Usually I respond to my judging in an objective, neutral way and say, “Oh, that is interesting, I am judging my body a lot right now.
+Of course, I have bad days like anyone else.
+And sometimes I have days in which I still find myself judging my body or appearance.
+But I usually catch myself now when I begin to judge my body harshly.
+Usually I respond to my judging in an objective, neutral way.
+I say, “Oh, that is interesting, I am judging my body a lot right now.
 I wonder why?”
 And then I follow this up by asking my body, “What do you need?
 How can I show love to you?”

 Exploration: For the next week or two, practice listening to your body rather than judging it.
 When you find yourself judging it, you can say “Oh, interesting, I see that I am judging my body.”
 Remaining neutral and objective in this way can help you disengage from judging thoughts and let go of them more easily.
 Then, follow up your observation with this question to your body: “What do you need?
 How can I help you right now and be a better friend to you?”